 We May Be One, But We Are Each Unique

 In my experience thus far, “we are all one” means that we have all come from the same source of creation, but this does not make us all the same.
 And although this may seem obvious to you, I feel it all too often gets lost in many spiritually-oriented people who are trying to take on a conceptual “love & peace” view of the world, rather than an experiential one.
-We may all have the same general purpose of spiritual evolution, but our unique purpose and how we see or experience reality is very different.
+We may all have the same general purpose of spiritual evolution, but our unique mission and how we see or experience reality is very different.

 This is not meant to divide us or make us focus on our differences rather than our similarities.
-Instead, it is meant to acknowledge the gift of uniqueness that we each are and possess.
-In allowing myself to explore this idea, I have come to grasp why so much misunderstanding, chaos, confusion, and animosity exists in our world today.
+Instead, it is intended to acknowledge the gift of uniqueness that we each are and possess.
+In allowing myself to explore this idea, I have come to grasp why so much misunderstanding, chaos, confusion, and hatred exists in our world today.
 We are trying to merge everyone into the same reality.
 Too many of us think that others see, think, and understand things the way we do.
-People speak about love or peace or justice or compassion, as if these were universally defined and understood static concepts.
+People speak about love or peace or justice or compassion as if these were universally defined and understood static concepts.
 However, we are each able to understand these concepts through our lens of reality, through our personal state of awareness and evolution up until this point.